gep13/gep13/input/blog/my-round-of-golf-on-trump-international-scotland.md

 - Trump
 ---

-Last Christmas, I got an amazing present from my family…
+Last Christmas, I got an amazing present from my family...

 A round of golf on Donald Trump’s new Golf Course, “Trump International Scotland”.